-Prospectuses may be obtained through the Notes' website at www.ipathetn.com.
-The prospectus does not contain all of the information set forth in the registration statement (including the exhibits to the registration statement), parts of which have been omitted in accordance with the rules and regulations of the SEC.
-For further information about the Notes, please refer to the registration statement.
+Prospectuses may be obtained through the Distributor or on the Fund's website.
+The Prospectus does not contain all of the information set forth in the registration statement (including the exhibits to the registration statement), parts of which have been omitted in accordance with the rules and regulations of the SEC.
+For further information about the Fund, please refer to the Trust's registration statement.

-Exemptive, Interpretive and No-Action Relief Under Federal Securities Regulations
+No-Action Relief Under Federal Securities Regulations

-The SEC has issued exemptive, interpretive and no-action relief from certain provisions of and rules under the Securities Exchange Act of 1934 (the "Exchange Act"), regarding trading in the Notes, which is summarized below.
-See letter dated May 30, 2006, from James A. Brigagliano, Acting Associate Director, Office of Trading Practices and Processing, Division of Market Regulation, to George H. White (the "Letter").
-As this is only a summary of the relief granted by the SEC, BX also advises interested members to consult the Letter for more complete information regarding the trading practices relief granted by the SEC.
-In addition, BX has taken an interpretive position with respect to its short sale rule.
+The SEC has issued no-action relief from certain provisions of and rules under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding trading in other Barclays iPath securities with structures similar to that of the Notes.
+See letter dated July 27, 2006, from James A. Brigagliano, Acting Associate Director, Office of Trading Practices and Processing, Division of Market Regulation, to George H. White (the "Letter").
+As what follows is only a summary of the relief outlined in the Letter, the

+Exchange also advises interested members to consult the Letter, for more complete information regarding the matters covered therein.